Furore, the Amalfi Coast's Own Fjord

 The "town that doesn't exist" and a fiord bang in the middle of Italy's Amalfi Coast.

 The impressively named Furore ('Fury' in Italian), is often referred to as "the town that doesn't exist".
-In fact, unlike the great majority of towns and villages in Italy, Furore has neither a main square nor a town center, consisting instead of a sprinkling of little cottages clinging to the rock face.
+In fact, unlike the great majority of small towns and villages in Italy, Furore has neither a main square nor a town center, consisting instead of a sprinkling of little cottages clinging to the rock face.

-To reach Furore, visitors must take the coastal road which zigzags its way through the terraced vineyards and olive groves between Amalfi and Positano, not far from Conca dei Marini.
+To reach Furore, visitors must take Campania's coastal road which zigzags its way through the terraced vineyards and olive groves between Amalfi and Positano, not far from Conca dei Marini.
 At a certain point, the road plummets down towards the sea by way of a series of stomach-churning turns, seeming to end directly in the deep blue waters of the Fjord.
 A natural wonder normally associated with much more northern climes, the fiord was created by the passage of the Schiato torrent, the bed of which is now almost always dry.
-Beneath the bridge which spans the river, the Furore Fjord beckons with its tiny beach and fishing hamlet, one of the most unique on the Amalfi Coast.
+Beneath the bridge which spans the river, the Furore Fjord beckons with its tiny pebble beach and fishing hamlet, one of the most unique on the Amalfi Coast.

 To reach the tiny beach nestled at the foot of the cliffs, you must climb down the 200 steps of the staircase that begins at the coastal highway above.
 There is a Sita bus stop on the bridge above that is part of the "Amalfi - Sorrento" route; if you are coming from Salerno, you need to change bus in Amalfi.